 Introduction: Does the Mind Matter to Campus Ministry?

-I have been involved in campus ministry in one form or another for more than forty years.
-Out of that experience—as a president of high school and university chapters of InterVarsity Christian Fellowship (IVCF), as a speaker to a wide range of campus ministries in the United States, Canada, and New Zealand, as a historian who has studied the history of the IVCF in Canada, and as a consultant to various campus staff—I offer the following reflections on what campus ministry should, and shouldn’t, be doing today.
+I have been involved in campus ministry in one form or another for more than thirty years.
+Out of that experience—as a president of high school and university chapters of InterVarsity Christian Fellowship (IVCF); as a speaker to a wide range of campus ministries in the United States, Canada, the United Kingdom, Hong Kong, and New Zealand; as a historian who has studied the history of the IVCF in Canada; and as a consultant to various campus staff—I offer the following reflections on what campus ministry should, and shouldn’t, be doing today.

 I write with some pain: pain over wasted resources and opportunities at the campus and national levels in some groups; over foolish leadership that did the wasting while pursuing distracting agendas; over needless or badly-handled controversy; and over chauvinism that kept similar groups from cooperating.

 I’m a text guy: I read and interpret and generate texts for a living.
-So I will begin by examining a particular text: the brochure of the conference I addressed that provided the occasion for the earlier version of these reflections.
+So I will begin by examining a particular text: the brochure of the conference that occasioned these reflections.
 I hereby acknowledge freely that my observations are circumscribed quite narrowly to my perception of the North American and British scenes.
 I trust, however, that the theological grounding of the main thrust of the article to follow will mean that it will provide something useful for readers from other contexts.

 Let us muse, then, upon several particular quotations from that conference brochure.